Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Freenom TLD domains on Cloudflare (pre-collapse) 23.1% of all Cloudflare-hosted domains Netcraft (March 2024)

-Five free-registration TLDs operated by a single company in Amsterdam accounted for 14% of all phishing attacks worldwide and more than 60% of all phishing on country-code domains.
+Five free-registration TLDs operated by a single company in Amsterdam accounted for 14% of all phishing attacks worldwide and more than 60% of all phishing on country-code domains, per the Cybercrime Information Center.
 Spamhaus coined a term for it — the "Freenom Effect" — describing what happens when a registry's abuse rate distorts security statistics across the entire ecosystem.

 The Collapse